-So I’d squeeze into the jeans and wear some top that I thought was either fashionable or nonchalant, maybe tying the shirt ends into a knot at my belly button.
+I’d squeeze into the jeans and wear some top that I thought was either fashionable or nonchalant, maybe tying the shirt ends into a knot at my belly button.

-Good god, why?
 I certainly wasn’t ready to be sexual with anyone.
 I hadn’t had my first kiss, didn’t know anything about dating, and was actually quite scared of how powerful sexual feelings are.
 I remember being absolutely terrified of a boy who insisted I kiss him.

-Partly, it was because I was imitating what I saw in media and advertising, using sexiness to be a powerful young woman.
+Partly, I was imitating what I saw in my Rolling Stones Magazines, using sexiness to be a powerful young woman.
 This was the image of success, everybody wanting you, turning heads, thinking about you.
-Very Madonna.
-Just like Janet Jackson.

 I didn’t want real sexual attention, just the fantasy of it.